git-bug/git-bug-migration/migration3/README.md

 - Exposed formatVersion of OperationPack
 - Removed error wrapping for bug and identity decoding
 - Added custom error message for invalid formatVersion

-Usage: This version is used to update the bug and identity ids to meet the new standards